Serane-n/wordhuntsolver/README.md

 - If you encounter any invalid words or bugs, please create an issue in the repository with the relevant details.

 ## Note
 - This project was created out of curiosity and is not actively maintained.
-Dictionary updates may occur for invalid words.
+Dictionary updates may occur for invalid or valid words.
 - Ensure your Python environment is correctly set up and compatible with the code.

 ---